Design and Technology

 - The project books will be thoroughly marked and assessed against the curriculum objective.
 Children are also asked to self-evaluate their work.

-- Independent learning: In design technology children may well be asked to solve problems and develop their learning independently.
+- Independent learning: In Design and Technology children may well be asked to solve problems and develop their learning independently.
 This allows the children to have ownership over their curriculum and lead their own learning in Design and Technology.

-- The large majority of children will achieve age related expectations in Design Technology.
+- The large majority of children will achieve age related expectations in Design and Technology.

 - As designers children will develop skills and attributes they can use beyond school and into adulthood.